 Express consent is just what it sounds like; the patient consents, usually in writing, to a specific medical procedure or treatment.

-Express written consent is required for surgeries, and is often used for other types of treatment.
-If you have ever had surgery, you may recall that someone came around to you with a one or two page form that described the surgery, set forth a list of perhaps a dozen potential complications, and possibly even listed additional surgical procedures that the doctor might have to perform in the event of those complications.
+Express written consent is required for almost every non-emergency procedure imaginable.
+If you have ever had surgery or undergone an MRI, you may recall a one or two page form that described the procedure, set forth a list of perhaps a dozen potential complications, and possibly even listed additional care that might be necessary in the event of those complications.

-Claims for lack of express consent can arise when a doctor performs surgery on the wrong body part or if the doctor somehow decides to perform a second, non-emergency, surgical procedure when the patient only consented to the one procedure listed in the consent form.
+Medical malpractice claims for lack of express consent can arise when a doctor performs surgery on the wrong body part, or decides to perform a second, non-emergency, surgical procedure.
+Express consent issues can also arise when: